HackYourFuture/JavaScript2/Week1/MAKEME.md

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
-Starting from this week you'll be submitting all your homework through GitHub.
-What you'll be doing is upload all your files to a forked repository (a copy from the original, which in this case is the [JavaScript1](https://www.github.com/HackYourFuture/JavaScript1) repository) using GIT.
+Upload all your files to a forked repository (a copy from the original, which in this case is the [JavaScript2](https://www.github.com/HackYourFuture/JavaScript2) repository) using GIT.
+Then make a pull request to the original.

-Take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.
+If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.§

 The homework that needs to be submitted is the following: